divc13/ParselTongue/README.md

 7. Generated DOT code from the AST and visualized the AST.
 8. Traversed the AST to generate symbol tables and do type checking simultaneously
 9. Traversed the parse tree to generate the three address code as an intermediate representation
+10. Generated the x86-code from the linear 3AC using strategy similar to bottom up register allocation based on variable usage,i.e., we spill the variable whose use is the farthest in the future

 ## Installation and Prerequisites: How do you acquire the superpower